Vitamin B6 (Pyridoxine) – Higher Levels Reduce PMS Symptoms

 While Not Lower Levels Do Not

 Brush MG, et al. Pyridoxine in the treatment of premenstrual syndrome: a retrospective survey in 630 patients.
-Brit J Clin Pract 1988;l42(11):448-4562.)
-Consult your doctor about the use of higher dose Vitamin B6 for PMS.
+British Journal of Clinical Practice 1988;l42(11):448-4562.

 Vitamin B6 Dose